Katy600/CV/README.md

 - A culture of sharing resources, ideas, honest reflections and a mutual desire to improve our practice through creative and solution based approaches.

 During project week at Makers we:
-- Held regular standups and retros.
+- Held regular stand-ups and retros.
 - Used Waffle to support us in managing our issues, achieve our MVP and manage our work flow effectively.

 #### Rising to new challenges